saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-react-app.md

 11. Initialize it without anything else

-12. Choose _…or push an existing repository from the command line_
+12. On the next page choose _…or push an existing repository from the command line_

 13. Go back to the terminal and use the following commands: